-I hesitate overusing the word atmospheric too often, as I don’t want it to become a complacent adjective to describe every film that has a sense of it’s own presence.
-The pervasive theme, the repeated motif of the film’s narrative is the question of Jessica’s madness?
+I hesitate to overuse the word atmospheric too often, as I don’t want it to become a complacent adjective to describe every film that has a sense of its own presence.
+The pervasive theme, the repeated motif of the film’s narrative is the question of Jessica’s madness.
 Is it true… or are we misdirected by the very real manifestation of a collective malevolence, synthesized by the ghostly predatory Emily.
 You can imagine the story either way.
-A straight forward unsung modern adaptation of Le Fanu’s bloodletting femme fatale Carmilla, or the piece can work as an exercise in paranoia and the isolation of insanity.
+A straight forward unsung modern adaptation of Le Fanu’s bloodletting femme fatale Carmilla, the piece can work as an exercise in paranoia and the isolation of insanity.

-The one’s I find myself drawn to often remain obscure, with directors who seem to create just one piece that remains more entrenched in my consciousness as well as many other genre fan’s memories.
-And for reasons that might only be attributed to the beauty of an unselfconscious medium that lacks a healthy budget, box office notables or a self righteously possessed film maker trying too hard to make a statement, what happened at times, are these beautifully, ‘dreadful’ and I mean that in a very good way, nightmarish, allegorical, chaotic, yes I’ll say it again, atmospheric and unique little classic horror genre art house gems.
+The ones I find myself drawn to often remain obscure, with directors who seem to create just one piece that remains more entrenched in my consciousness as well as many other genre fan memories.
+And for reasons that might only be attributed to the beauty of an unselfconscious medium that lacks a healthy budget, box office notables, or a self-righteously possessed film maker trying too hard to make a statement, what happened at times, are these beautifully, ‘dreadful’ and I mean that in a very good way, nightmarish, allegorical, chaotic, yes I’ll say it again, atmospheric and unique little classic horror genre art house gems.

-I think of Lemora: a child’s tale of the supernatural (1973) (Carnival of Souls (1962) which was from the 60s, but relevant to the point I’m trying to make being Herk Harvey’s only film.
-Michael Winner’s The Sentinel,(1977) the claustrophobic and disturbing Silent Night Bloody Night (1972), Narciso Ibanez Serrador’s beautifully Gothic The House That Screamed (1969) with Lilli Palmer, Don’t Look in The Basement (1973) and a few more which I’ll write about very very soon, down the winding bloggy road.
+I think of Lemora: a child’s Tale of the Supernatural (1973) (and Carnival of Souls (1962) which was from the 60s, but relevant to the point I’m trying to make being Herk Harvey’s only film.
+Michael Winner’s The Sentinel,(1977) the claustrophobic and disturbing Silent Night Bloody Night (1972), Narciso Ibanez Serrador’s beautifully Gothic The House That Screamed (1969) with Lilli Palmer, Don’t Look in The Basement (1973), and a few more which I’ll write about very very soon, down the winding bloggy road.

 The film renders you helpless, well, it definitely incapacitates Jessica, leaving her to float, to drift literally aimlessly on a seemingly tranquil lake.
 Alone, in a little boat.
 A refugee from a muddled ordeal that has taken away any sense of reality left in her life or in the minds of ‘us’, the spectator.
 Interesting that Sam the antique dealer, referred to Jessica and Duncan as refugees from the urban blight.